boringlee24/SC21_Ribbon/models/README.md

 python vgg_inf.py --testcase <instance name>
 ```

 To run the recommendation models, switch environment and clone the [deeprecsys](https://github.com/harvard-acc/DeepRecSys) repo.
+Switch to the new repo and run the script.
+Results are written to the ```log``` directory.
 ``` shell
 conda deactivate
 conda activate pytorch-gpu